 Professional services automation

 Both NetSuite and Intacct deliver functionality for services businesses, but NetSuite’s offering is more robust.
 With SuiteProjects, it provides a full PSA application with billing, project management for collaboration and status updates, resource management to ensure the right people are on the right job at the right time, project accounting to connect projects directly to the finance system, timesheet management, and expense management.
+NetSuite's PSA capabilities are proven, mature, and stable—tens of thousands of our customers are project-driven organizations.
 SuiteProjects also includes Project 360, which gives project managers a single dashboard to track critical KPIs and project performance through visualizations.
 This helps them make decisions that boost bottom-line results and mitigate risk.

-Intacct offers some of this functionality, but it’s not as fully developed an application.
-For project management, the company offers some Gantt charts and a projects module that provides billing along with some resource, expense, and timesheet management features.
-But Intacct’s projects solution only comes with five reports, compared to 20-plus with NetSuite SuiteProjects.
+Aside from that, Intacct offers some Gantt charts and a projects module that provides billing along with some resource, expense, and timesheet management features.

 Professional Services Automation | NetSuite | Intacct |